Shu980101/gsoc2025-Shu_Xiao/docs/about.md

 # About me

-Hello there, I am [Arkajyoti Basak](https://github.com/iamarkaj), a pre-final year Mechanical undergrad from Thapar Institute of Engineering & Technology, India.
-I have been contributing to RoboticsAcademy for the past few months and got selected to spend this summer working on the drone exercises in RoboticsAcademy.
+Hello there, I am [Shu Xiao](https://github.com/Shu980101), a Master's student in Robotics and Advanced Construction at IAAC (Institute for Advanced Architecture of Catalonia), Spain.
+My work focuses on autonomous robotic manipulation using ROS2, MoveIt2, and Docker.
+Over the past year, I’ve actively contributed to the RoboticsAcademy community, especially in the context of computer vision and pick-and-place exercises.

 # About Google Summer of Code